cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

   - Open(key, nonce, aad, ct): Decrypt ciphertext `ct` using associated data `aad` with secret key `key` and nonce `nonce`, returning plaintext message `pt` or the error value `OpenError`
-  - Nk: The length in octets of a key for this algorithm
+  - Nk: The length in bytes of a key for this algorithm
-  - Nn: The length in octets of a nonce for this algorithm
+  - Nn: The length in bytes of a nonce for this algorithm

 A set of algorithm identifiers for concrete instantiations of these primitives is provided in {{ciphersuites}}.
-Algorithm identifier values are two octets long.
+Algorithm identifier values are two bytes long.

 ## DH-Based KEM